Qasimhussain5753/plant-disease-detection/README.md

 > Images were augmented using techniques like flipping, gamma correction, noise injection, PCA color augmentation, rotation, and scaling.

-### 📁 Dataset

-The dataset is already available in the `dataset/` directory and ready for use.
-The training script automatically detects and uses the image categories inside this folder.

 ### 📥 Download the Dataset

 Run the following script to automatically download the PlantVillage dataset into the `dataset/` directory: